Data-SUITE: Data-centric identification of in-distribution incongruous examples: Experiments

 \subsection{Use-Case: Data-SUITE in the hands of users}

 We now demonstrate how users can practically leverage Data-SUITE to better understand their data.
-We do so by profiling the incongruous regions identified by Data-SUITE and highlight the insights which can be garnered, independent of a model.
+We do so by profiling the incongruous regions identified by Data-SUITE and highlight the insights which can be garnered independent of a model.
 This satisfies \textbf{D1}, where the quantitative profiling provides valuable insights that could assist data owners to characterize where to collect more data and if this is not possible, to understand the data's limitations.

-For visual purposes, we embed the identified \emph{certain} and \emph{uncertain} instances into 2-D space as shown in Fig. \ref{fig:insights}.
-We clearly see that the \emph{certain} and \emph{uncertain} instances are distinct regions and that they lie ID as evidenced by the embedding projection.
-This reinforces the quantitative findings of the previous experiment (i.e., not OOD).

-We further highlight centroid, ``average prototypes'' of the \emph{certain} and \emph{uncertain} regions as a digestable example of the region, which can easily be understood by stakeholders.
+For visual purposes, we embed the identified \emph{certain} and \emph{uncertain} instances into 2-D low-dimensional space as shown in Fig. \ref{fig:insights}.
+We clearly see that the \emph{certain} and \emph{uncertain} instances are distinct regions and that they lie in-distribution as evidenced by the embedding projection.
+This reinforces the quantitative findings of the previous experiment (i.e., that the identified instances are not OOD).
+We further highlight centroid, ``average prototypes'' of the \emph{certain} and \emph{uncertain} regions as a digestible example of the region, which can easily be understood by stakeholders.
 For the SEER-CUTRACT analysis, in addition to prototypes for $\Dtest^{Cut}$ regions, we can also find the nearest neighbor SEER (USA) prototypes for each instance.
 Comparing the average and nearest neighbor prototypes assists us to tease out the incongruence between the two geographic sites.

 Overall, Fig.~\ref{fig:insights}, in their respective captions, highlights the most valuable insights, quantitatively garnered on the basis of Data-SUITE across all three datasets.
-We however conduct a more detailed analysis of the regions in Appendix \ref{app:eda}, to outline further potential practitioner usage.
+We conduct a more detailed analysis of the regions in Appendix \ref{app:eda}, to outline further potential practitioner usage.